Arimanecro/Async-Routing-without-RegEx/README.md

 /^(a+)+$/.test(`${'a'.repeat(32)}!`)
 ```

 > ✅ _The Async-Routing-without-RegEx partially executes logic in microtasks and partially in macrotask queue (setImmediate).
-This allows to give a quantum of time to other stages of the event loop._
+This allows to give a quantum of time to other stages of the event loop and does not create a blocking queue of microtasks_

 ## How routing works without regular expressions.